tracmo/open-tls-iot-client/test_tools/README.md

 * a certificate
 * a public key

 We will not need the public key.
-Put the private key and the certificate with the test tools.
+Place the private key and the certificate in the test_tools directory.
 Edit **subscriber/main.go** and **publisher/main.go**.

 ```golang
 // get X.509 key pair